osaidahmed/Traffic-Light-Controller-on-FPGA-ECE124-/README.md

 Hierarchical Structure: The design is modular, with a top-level entity connecting specialized components like a state machine, synchronizers, and input filters.

-State Machine Core: A robust, 16-state Moore FSM controls the entire traffic light sequence.
+State Machine Core: A 16-state Moore FSM controls the entire traffic light sequence.
 The FSM is implemented using a standard three-process VHDL model for clarity and reliability.

 Pedestrian Crossing: Handles asynchronous pedestrian requests for both NS and EW directions.
 Inputs are debounced, synchronized, and latched until serviced by the FSM.